L-Forster/Faciam-Extension/README.md

 # Faciam Extension - An Open Source client-side code personalization tool

-Defines a suite of agnetic tools to dynamically edit the cleint-side content of webpages based on user preferences.
+Defines a suite of agnetic tools to dynamically edit the client-side content of webpages based on user preferences.

 ## List of available tools: